suryanktiwari/PCA-LDA-FDA/README.md

 # PCA LDA FDA
- This repository contains python implementation of PCA, LDA and FDA from scratch on MNIST dataset
+ This repository contains python implementation of PCA, LDA and FDA from scratch on MNIST dataset.
+Noise removal effect of PCA is also depicted visually.

 ### Dataset used:
 MNIST